 Even though we do know the mechanisms of CR or if CR delays human aging, several scientists and companies are trying to develop products that mimic the effects of CR without the side-effects.
 It has been argued that maybe we will never know whether CR delays aging in humans or not, but we can know if CR mimetics improve health which would already be a significant breakthrough (Ingram et al., 2006).
 Many genes have been associated with the life-extending effects of CR (Figure 1), and our lab has developed GenDR, the first database of such CR-related genes.
 Moreover, in the case of many drugs we do not need to know exactly how they work for them to work.
 Therefore, this is a growing area of research and also because obesity is a major health problem and since CR lowers body fat there is an overlap between therapies based on CR and therapies aimed at obesity and the metabolic syndrome (reviewed in de Magalhaes et al., 2012).
 In fact, some companies are trying to develop CR mimetics by developing products that curb appetite.

 Potential CR mimetics include inhibitors of glycolysis (e.g., 2-deoxy-D-glucose) and an anti-diabetic drug called metformin (de Magalhaes et al., 2012).
 Metformin treatment has been shown to increase the average lifespan of tumor-prone mice by 8% (Anisimov et al., 2005).
+In normal mice, metformin increases lifespan by a modest 6% (Martin-Montalvo et al., 2013).
 Nonetheless, one study found that a change in lifestyle is more effective than metformin in preventing diabetes (Knowler et al., 2002), which again argues that no drug or supplement is a substitute for a balanced diet and overall healthy lifestyle, as discussed elsewhere.